icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 **Prologue** This will install a base set of images with secuirty for use with growing a user based web farm with the below specifications needed.

-1 Jump Server , 1 Mysql server , 1 Web Service.
+One Jump Server

+One Mysql server

+One Web Server

 This will install these three basic componets.